williammatherjones/Referenceable/README.md

 	// Oops!
 Forgot to delete pMyClass.
 Memory leak.
 }
 ```
 The problem is that the author of someFunction needs to know the implementation of myClassFactory.
 This causes the code to be more tedious to write.
 Furthermore, should the implementation of myClassFactory change in the future, the code could break.
 This also causes the lifecycle of the class to have a procedural implementation.
+In order to understand when to call delete, the author of the code must understand the implementation details, not only of the code that allocates the class, but all code that uses it.
+As a result, Object oriented principles of encapsulation, polymorphism and providing interfaces can not be used effectively.

 The problems get even worse when choosing exactly when to delete instances.
 Here’s another example.
 ```cpp